Abaco-Systems/axis-takyon/README.md

 - On unix, uses process shared Posix mutexes and conditional variables to handle atomic coordination.
 On Windows, uses processed based Mutex and Events.
 - Uses local sockets for connecting, disconnecting, and detecting disconnections.
 - Application can optionally pass in sender memory, otherwise it will be allocated by Takyon.
 - Application can optionally pass in pre-allocated named memory maps, otherwise it will be allocated by Takyon.
-In order to allow this, the interconnect flag `-app_alloced_recv_mem` must be set on the endpoint that allocates the named memory maps.
+In order to allow this, the interconnect flag `-app_alloced_recv_mmap` must be set on the endpoint that allocates the named memory maps.
 The remote endpoint must then set the flag `-remote_mmap_prefix <prefix-name>`, where `<prefix-name><buffer_index>` is the name used when the memory mapped buffers were created.
 This is helpful when multiple communication paths are used to gather data into a contiguous buffer.
 - If `-share` option is used:
   - Both endpoints will share the memory buffers for a particular direction (`AtoB` and `BtoA` are different directions).
 This is an advanced feature.
 ### Socket